onymco/guide.onym.co/_resources/01-the-basics.md

 linking their brain back to your idea – try to reset the hook and you risk losing the connection.
-The process of naming, then, is the process of neatly packaging up that idea, discovering where it begins and ends so it can be linked as a discrete, easily be remembered concept.
+The process of naming, then, is the process of neatly packaging up that idea, discovering where it begins and ends so it can be linked as a discrete, easily remembered concept.

 A good name can help a company or product become successful, of course, but it can also help the lowliest code library find an